advancedresearch/path_semantics/README.md

 # Path Semantics
 A research project in path semantics, a re-interpretation of functions for expressing mathematics

+WARNING: This work has not yet been peer-reviewed,
+except informally and partially checked by automated theorem provers.

 **The first person who finds unsoundness at the core of Path Semantics (axiom),
 will receive 200 USD in reward.**